The History behind the fashion of the times – the Roaring 20’s

 Men’s clothing was characterized by loose and baggy silhouettes.
 Sack (Sacque) suits with wide baggy trousers (Oxford Bags) and broad shouldered jackets and black bowler hats were the preferred day clothing for men.
 Formal wear was tailcoat with a top hat.

 Factors influencing fashion in 1920s

 1 Economic Freedom

-Fashion of the the 1920s is famously remembered as an expression of the attitude of its independent rebellious women.
+Fashion of the 1920s is famously remembered as an expression of the attitude of its independent rebellious women.

-Women discovered financial independence and even the right to vote in US – they held jobs with good wages.
+Women discovered financial independence and even the right to vote in the US – they held jobs with good wages.
 Women were finally able to break away from the shackles of Victorian dressing including the constricting Corsets, movement restricting billowing long skirts, long hair tied down, and overall modesty emphasizing styles.

 Women exercised their newfound freedom through fashion – hemlines that went above ankles and even knees (by the mid 1920s) in short dresses and skirts, short hair, loose silhouettes, sleeveless styles, and lots of makeup – everything proclaimed the change in status of the women.